mongodb-labs/drivers-atlas-testing/docs/source/technical-design.rst

 #.
 Workload Executor: a user-implemented, driver-specific script with a standard command-line API that translates driver
    workloads described in the test scenario format into driver operations that are run against the test cluster.
 #.
 Test Orchestrator: a command-line utility that accepts Workload Executor and test specification in the
    Test Scenario Format and runs an Atlas Planned Maintenance Test.
-The Atlas Controller is responsible for leveraging the Atlas API to provision, configure, and monitor the Atlas cluster.
+The Test Orchestrator is also responsible for leveraging the Atlas API to provision, configure, and monitor Atlas clusters.

 .. figure:: static/specification-schematic.png